x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/pop3-and-imap4/configure-authenticated-smtp.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: bd22bf7e-3bf7-45e6-8790-919b780166f6
-description: "Summary: Learn how to configure the authenticated SMTP settings on an Exchange server that are required by POP3 or IMAP4 clients to send email messages."
+description: "Summary: Learn how to configure the authenticated SMTP settings on an Exchange server 2016 or 2019 that are required by POP3 or IMAP4 clients to send email messages."
 ---

 # Configure authenticated SMTP settings for POP3 and IMAP4 clients in Exchange Server

- **Summary**: Learn how to configure the authenticated SMTP settings on an Exchange 2016 or Exchange 2019 server that are required by POP3 or IMAP4 clients to send email messages.

 After you enable and configure POP3 or IMAP4 on an Exchange server as described in [Enable and configure POP3 on an Exchange server](configure-pop3.md) and [Enable and configure IMAP4 on an Exchange server](configure-imap4.md), you need to configure the authenticated SMTP settings for POP3 and IMAP4 clients so they can send email messages.

 The default Receive connector named "Client Frontend _\<Server name\>_" in the Client Access services on the Mailbox server listens for authenticated SMTP client submissions on port 587.
 By default, this connector uses the following settings for **internal and external** client (authenticated) SMTP connections: